Word of the Week

-Our seven-year-old granddaughter constantly gets excited about things that I scarcely notice.
+When our granddaughter was about seven, she constantly got excited about things that I scarcely noticed.
 “Look, Grandpa – there’s a rabbit in the back yard!”
 “Isn’t that flower beautiful!”
 “Tell me some history – I love history!”

 Nothing sharpens your appreciation of God’s goodness like seeing life through the eyes of a child.

 Adults, however, tend to approach life with resignation, not delight.
 That’s why it seems so odd when the apostle Paul describes his battle with a “thorn in the flesh” and concludes, “I am well content” with this physical ailment that won’t go away.

 When he says, “I am well content,” he uses a Greek word that goes far beyond a grudging acceptance.
 It describes enthusiastic pleasure or delight.

 The word eudokeō was originally constructed from two Greek words: eu, which means “good, well,” and dokeō, which means “to think, seem.”
 Put them together, and you get “to think something is good” or something “seems good.”

 Eudokeō conveys two ideas.
 (1) In secular Greek, it meant “to do something willingly.”
 You choose a course of action because you have decided that it is beneficial, worth doing.
 You are not forced to do it; you do it because you are convinced it is the best option.
 (2) In the New Testament, it gained a second shade of meaning: “to be pleased” with a person or a situation.
 You take pleasure in a person or a situation.

 Look more closely at this word in the New Testament, and you will notice that some verses tell us what delights God, and others tell us what should delight people like us.